Practical: The Effect of Light on Gas Exchange in Plants (Edexcel IGCSE Biology): Revision Note

 Applying CORMS evaluation to practical work

-• When working with practical investigations, remember to consider your CORMS evaluation
+• When designing or reviewing practical investigations, remember to consider the CORMS prompt

 CORMS evaluation, downloadable AS & A Level Biology revision notes

-• Organisms - The leaves should be from the same species/age of the plant, they should be approximately the same size
+• Organisms - the leaves should be from the same species/age of the plant, they should be approximately the same size

-• Measurement 2 - after 30 minutes
+• Measurement 2 - after several hours/overnight

 Join the 100,000+ Students that ❤️ Save My Exams